 - excursions as per itinerary

-- Full day excursion to Anglesey and the village with the longest place name in Britain, Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch, before spending time in the well-known historic town of Beaumaris on the Menai Strait.
-Continue on to historic Caernarfon with its surviving narrow streets, shops, inns and medieval town walls
+- A full day excursion visits the small town of Betws-y-Coed, a shopping destination with an exceptional range of craft shops lining its long main street.
+Continue to Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch, the village with the longest place name in Britain, before spending time in historic Caernarfon with its surviving narrow streets, shops, inns and medieval town walls.